Saskatchewan Junior Hockey League: Media

 In January 2019, the league announced a broadcasting deal with SaskTel, under which a game will be carried on its television service per-month for the remainder of the season, as well as coverage of the league final.

 Teams

-Current

-The SJHL currently fields twelve teams, eleven located in the province of Saskatchewan and one in Flin Flon, Manitoba, a community located on the border between the provinces.
-A team based in Lloydminster, Saskatchewan (on the Saskatchewan-Alberta border) elects to play in the Alberta Junior Hockey League.
+The SJHL fields twelve teams, eleven in Saskatchewan and one in Flin Flon, Manitoba, a community on the border between the provinces.
+The Bobcats based in Lloydminster, Saskatchewan (on the Saskatchewan–Alberta border) elect to play in the Alberta Junior Hockey League.
+In 2025, the Notre Dame Hounds franchise relocated to Warman and was rebranded as the Warman Wolverines.
+Receiving a new sponsorship from Bunge Global for the 2025–26 season, the Viterra Division was renamed the Bunge Division.

 Former

 League champions

+As of 2023, the championship team is awarded the Canterra Seeds Cup following a post-season playoff tournament.
+As of 2022, SJHL championship team advances directly to the Junior A national championship.
+Prior to 2022, the SJHL champions competed with the MJHL champions for the ANAVET Cup with the winner advancing to represent the region at the national competition.
+In 2022, Hockey Canada moved to a 10-team format for the Centennial Cup, including the champions from each of the 9 leagues that make up the CJHL, and the host team, thus eliminating intervening regional contests for the ANAVET Cup, the Fred Page Cup and the Doyle Cup.